Our County History

 Sherman County Musuem Photos Websites Immense Imagery Photography Wheat Rural History Oregon Moro-13.jpg

-Sherman County lies between the deep canyons of the John Day River on the east, the Deschutes River on the west and the Columbia River on the north in north central Oregon.
+Sherman County lies between the deep canyons of the John Day River on the east, the Deschutes River on the west, and the Columbia River on the north in north central Oregon.
 Much of the boundary on the south is defined by the steep, rugged canyons of Buck Hollow, a tributary of the Deschutes.
 The county's 831 square miles are approximately 20 miles wide and 42 miles long.

 A Golden Land

 High and dry on the Columbia Plateau, Sherman County's most important crop is soft white winter wheat.
-Moisture laden spring winds from the Pacific Ocean and a summer fallow farming system permit dryland wheat and barley production.
+Moisture-laden spring winds from the Pacific Ocean and a summer fallow farming system permit dryland wheat and barley production.
 A crop is raised only once in two years; every other year the land lies fallow, gathering moisture for the next crop.
 Grain is trucked from the July and August harvest fields to cooperative elevators and barge and rail shipping facilities at Biggs for transport to Portland.
 Supplementary income comes from beef cattle which graze the 223,000 acres of native grass range in early summer and on wheat stubble in the fall.
-Some families have small numbers of horses, hogs, llamas and sheep.
+Some families have small numbers of horses, hogs, llamas, and sheep.

 Town and Country Amenities

-communities, each about nine miles apart, and on the outlying farms.
+Down-to-earth, friendly, and hard-working people live in the six small communities, each about nine miles apart, and on the outlying farms.
 The population of 1,900 is equally rural and urban.
 Many are descendants of early homesteaders and have strong ties to the land.

-Sherman Union High School, centrally located near Moro, serves the county and houses the Sherman County Library.
-Elementary schools are located in Wasco and Grass Valley.
+The Sherman Union High School, centrally located near Moro, serves the county and houses the Sherman County Library.
+Elementary schools were located in Wasco and Grass Valley.
+In recent years, the Sherman Union High School was added on to and now houses the entire county’s schooling, Pre-K to High School.
 The Moro Clinic offers medical services.
-Baptist, Catholic, Church of Christ, Lutheran, Presbyterian and Methodist
+Baptist, Catholic, Church of Christ, Lutheran, Presbyterian, and Methodist denominations are represented in the county.

-Volunteers provide many important services including rural and city fire protection, rescue and medical response, educational support and children's activities: 4-H and FFA projects, church youth groups, Scouting, Little League and school athletics.
-Adults participate in programs of OSU Extension Study Groups, a grain marketing group, Sherman County Historical Museum, Grange, fraternal lodges, Lions Club, American Legion, Oregon Cattlemen's Association and Oregon Wheat Growers League.
+Volunteers provide many important services including rural and city fire protection, rescue and medical response, educational support, and children's activities: 4-H and FFA projects, church youth groups, Scouting, Little League, and school athletics.
+Adults participate in programs of OSU Extension Study Groups, a grain marketing group, Sherman County Historical Museum, Grange, fraternal lodges, Lions Club, American Legion, Oregon Cattlemen's Association, and Oregon Wheat Growers League.

 Attractions